cloudnative-pg/cloudnative-pg/docs/src/security.md

 metadata.annotations[container.apparmor.security.beta.kubernetes.io/postgres]: Forbidden: may not add AppArmor annotations]
 ```

-In such cases, please refer to your Kubernetes administrators and ask for the proper AppArmor profile to use.
+In such cases, please refer to your Kubernetes administrators and ask for the

-!!!
-Warning "AppArmor and OpenShift"
-    AppArmor is currently available only on Debian distributions like Ubuntu,
-    hence this is not (and will not be) available in OpenShift
+proper AppArmor profile to use.

 ### Network Policies